RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Brain Game/Brain Game.md

 # Step 3: Adding graphics { .activity .new-page}

-Instead of your character just saying `yes! :)` or `nope :(` to the player, lets add some graphics that will let the player know how they are doing.
+Instead of your character just saying `yes! :)` or `nope :(` to the player, let's add some graphics that will let the player know how they are doing.

 + Create a new sprite called 'Result', containing both a 'tick' and a 'cross' costume.